 Immediately before the interview…

-3) Practice in front of a mirror and with friends.
+3) Practice in front of a mirror and with experts.
 Each has its own benefits.
-The mirror allows you to fix awkward facial expressions, poor body language, etc. The friend gives you live feedback and is closer to the actual interview dynamic.
+The mirror allows you to fix awkward facial expressions, poor body language, etc. The expert gives you live feedback and is closer to the actual interview dynamic.
 Volume and pace are important – don’t talk too fast (it’s natural when you’re nervous) and don’t compensate by speaking too loudly.

 4) DRESS NICELY.
 Wrinkled shirts = do not think ahead = unable to plan workstreams = poor team member.
 Misshapen tie-knot = lack of friends able to do you a favor = poor social skills = poor team member.
 Dress nicely for men typically means a suit with tie and clean dress shoes.
 Same expectations for women.
 No cologne for men and very, very light perfume for women.

 EXTRA CREDIT if you wear brands that are most closely in line with the firm’s popular dress labels.
 Some of you may think I’m taking this too far, but ignore the jobless naysayers.
 For consulting, Brooks Brothers is a great bet.
 Half the consultants wear it.
 At the very least, you’ll show up looking professional.
 It can’t hurt.